-A Shareholders Agreement is an agreement between the shareholders of the company and it aims to protect the investment of shareholders in the company.
+A shareholders agreement is an agreement between the shareholders of the company and the company.
+It aims to protect the investment of shareholders in the company.
 The agreement can be between all or some of the shareholders and it needs to establish a fair relationship among all the shareholders.

-At Parke Lawyers we have a team of experienced business lawyers and we regularly draft various Shareholders Agreements for our clients.
-These agreements are all unique as no two businesses are the same.
-The following are some of the more common clauses that are included in our Shareholders Agreements.
+At Parke Lawyers we have a team of specialist business lawyers and we regularly draft various shareholders agreements for our clients.
+These agreements are unique as no two businesses are the same.
+Some of the more common clauses include: